 If you were injured on someone else’s premises, it might not be your fault.
 Typically, people get hurt because of something dangerous.

-At Mission Personal Injury Lawyers, P.C., we handle all types of premises liability claims in San Diego, including:
+At Mission Personal Injury Lawyers, we handle all types of premises liability claims in San Diego, including:

 - Slip and fall accidents